RobertFischer/psql-partition-poc/README.md

 basic instructions are as follows:

 1. Call `./script/bootstrap` in order to generate the partition-creating SQL (in `/sql/run`) and data (in `/sql/data`).
-2. Call `./script/main` in order to execute the code and create your partitioned and populated table in the `partitionpoc` database.
+1. Call `./script/main` in order to execute the code and create your partitioned and populated table in the `partitionpoc` database.
+1. Call `./script/console` to log into your database where you have implemented partitioning.
-3. Call `./script/setup` if you want to clear everything out and do it again.
+1. Call `./script/setup` if you want to clear everything out and do it again.

 The results are written out to the screen, with the most interesting stuff also written to `results.txt` in the root directory.
 I've checked that file in so that folks who are browsing can see how it works.